Are you experiencing any of the following symptoms?

 • Distension or bloating

 Want to treat your fibroids without surgery?
-Ask for a free phone screening to see if you are eligible.
+Ask for a consult or free phone screening to see if you are eligible.

 Not recommended for women planning to get pregnant.